mbndr/figlet4go/README.md

 ### Other font
 If you want to use another font, you have to specify the name of the font as in this example.
 Is the font you want to use not [included](#builtin) you have to load the font manually with the `LoadFont` method.
-This method will walk the path recursively and load all `.flf` files
+This method will walk the path recursively and load all `.flf` files.
 ```go
 import "github.com/probandula/figlet4go"